Skip to Content

 Composting is not just for plants.
 You can compost all sorts of things, from food scraps to dead animals.

-The process of composting helps make your garden healthier by adding nutrients to the soil.
+Composting helps make your garden healthier by adding nutrients to the soil.
 The decomposition process also breaks down pollutants in the environment that are released when you’re burning or disposing of things like plastics or chemicals.

 Understanding the Disadvantages of Home Composting